RyanLiu0235/leopard/README.md

 ## Filters

-Filters are now supported in Leopard, you can custom a filter with `Leopard.filter`:
+Filters are now supported in Leopard, you can customize a filter with `Leopard.filter`:

 ``` js
 var Leopard = require('leopard-template')